 It is the responsibility of the exhibitor to refrain from presenting any animal owned by the presiding judge within 90 days prior to the show date.

 It is the responsibility of the exhibitor to ensure proper health documentation (CVI) is in place for swine movement across state lines.

 It is the responsibility of the exhibitor to ensure all animals attending a show are treated and free of external and internal parasites prior to traveling to the show.

 Attire is "American Style".
 All handlers entering the ring must wear closed-toed shoes.
 All handlers must have an exhibitor number affixed as instructed by the show coordinator, clearly visible to the judge.
 Hats are allowed but not required.

 Exhibitors must be aware of their class entries and take note when their class is called to the show ring.

-Upon ring entry handlers should immediately begin driving their pig.
+Upon entrance into the show ring, handlers should immediately begin driving their pig.

 It is the responsibility of the handler/s to ensure the safety of themselves, the animal in their charge as well as other handlers and animals at all times.
 Failure to do so will be cause to excuse the handler from the class at the discretion of the judge or show personnel.

 Extra ring stewards should be present during senior boar classes and sow classes to assist if need be.
 Ring stewards are allowed to use boar boards to assist in keeping control of animals in the show ring.

 All exhibitors, their family members and show management must read, be aware of and adhere to the National Show Ring Code of Ethics.